MarkGent1/mav-mongodb-play/README.md

 ```

 We can use the `INotificationHandler` handlers to generate `IntegrationEvents` for downstream services to pick up by AWS SNS/SQS for example.

+### 2.2 The IAggregateRoot : IEntity

+The infrastructure allows for you to use domain models with or without the `IAggregateRoot` designation.

+The `Customer` controller and set of handlers is set up to use the `IAggregateRoot` and `ITrackedResult`.

+The `Site` controller is a simpler version where no `IAggregateRoot` is used.

+### 2.3 Request/response models and mappings

+I haven't included mappings and conversions between request, response and entity types here.
+The purpose of this repo is to highlight the DDD features rather than the basics around mapping types.